 In general, motor vehicles are subject to taxation in the city or town where, in the normal course of their operation, they most frequently leave from and return to or remain, although state law provides some exceptions to this general rule (Chapter 203 – Sec.
 12-71).

 The assessment of a motor vehicle is 70% of its average retail value.
-Generally, assessors use average retail values that the National Automobile Dealer’s Association (NADA) compiles annually.
-Assessors are responsible for determining the value of any motor vehicle for which the NADA Guide does not provide an average retail value.
+Generally, assessors use average retail values that are provided by JD Powers Values guides that are compiled annually.
+Assessors are responsible for determining the value of any motor vehicle for which the JD Powers Values Guide does not provide an average retail value.